Morocco Travel with Berber Treasures Morocco Tours

 If you choose one of Berber Treasures private tours of Morocco you have the freedom to choose the style and standard of your accommodation as we will tailor our Morocco travel itineraries to suit your personal interests and accommodation preferences.
 And if you choose one of our Berber Treasures small group tours to Morocco, you can be confident we have your ultimate Morocco travel experience in mind with our selection of hotels, Kasbahs and riads in Morocco.

-Berber Treasures Drivers/Guides: On our Morocco tours we use trusted English speaking Moroccan driver/guides who are experts in Morocco travel.
+Berber Treasures Drivers/Guides: On our Morocco tours we use our trusted English speaking Moroccan driver/guides who are experts in Morocco travel.
 Many of them are from the same extended family and they all bring with them the great Moroccan sense of family respect and love of life that will see them looking after you on your Berber Treasures Morocco travel adventure as if you were an exalted member of the tribe.

 Many of our driver/guides also speak other languages including French, Spanish and Italian, in addition, to their native Berber and Moroccan Arabic.
 Please advise us if you have special language requirements – we will do our best to accommodate you during your holiday in Morocco on our unique Morocco tours.